RasmusOrsoe/NeutrinoReconstructionGNN/README.md

     edge_index = torch.tensor([[0, 1, 2, 0, 3],
                            [1, 0, 1, 3, 2]], dtype=torch.long)
 ```
-This edge_index says that
+This edge_index says that:
-node 0 is connected to node 1
+1) node 0 is connected to node 1
-node 1 is connected to node 0
+2) node 1 is connected to node 0
-node 2 is connected to node 1
+3) node 2 is connected to node 1
-node 0 is connected to node 3
+4) node 0 is connected to node 3
-node 3 is connected to node 2
+5) node 3 is connected to node 2

 <h2>Example of code</h2>